-On August 8, 2022, the Trust closed on the refinancing of a first mortgage with a Canadian chartered bank on a manufactured homes community located in Calgary, Alberta for \$7.5 million.
+On August 8, 2022, the Trust closed on the refinancing of a first mortgage with a Canadian chartered bank on a Manufactured Home Community located in Calgary, Alberta for \$7.5 million.
 Terms of the mortgage are fixed at 4.42%, 7 year term, 30 year amortization and with a maturity date of July 9, 2029.